swennemans/building-your-own-reactjs/02-building_basic_vdom/06-mighty-components.md

 Just as any other `vElement` the (mighty) Component also needs to be created.
 We can define a `createVComponent` function.

-> Please note that React.js does this a bit different, but this step will make you understand React.js architecture better.
-We're gradually adding complexity.
+> Please note that React.js does this differently.
+It has the concept of internal components.
+These types of components handle the mounting, updating etc.

 ```javascript
 index.js